 I’m going with #2.
 I’ve never been particularly sensitive to cultural conformity pressures, particularly when it comes to music.
 Or sex.
 Or partnering.
 Or smoking.

 Let me be clear: I do not like all forms of jazz.
 I don’t care much for “pop swing” like Glenn Miller and faux jazz like Kenny G. Early New Orleans is too cluttered to float my boat.
 Except for Louis Armstrong, Duke Ellington, Count Basie, Artie Shaw, Art Tatum, Billie Holiday, and a handful of others, I don’t really care for much jazz until be-bop.
 The period from Charlie Parker to A Love Supreme is the era I find most compelling.

 That said, there’s one quality of jazz that leaps out at me every time I listen to it, a quality that is in serious decline in modern rock.

 Real jazz musicians have to know how to play their instruments, how to collaborate and how to improvise.
 Today’s rock musicians rely more on software and effects than craftsmanship, and as far back as Abbey Road it became common for rock musicians to record their parts separately and avoid the typically shitty group dynamics altogether.
-Even a simple program like Garage Band lets a musician record as many takes as they want to get it right, and if they never get it right they can use auto tune and various patches to correct the fuck-ups that they were too lazy to correct themselves.
-I am not opposed to recording software and I appreciate its democratizing influence; I have also given several positive reviews to heavily-electronic records.
-Too often, though, recording software serves as the wizard’s curtain, and behind it you find people who haven’t bothered to make the effort learn how to play.
+Even a simple program like Garage Band lets a musician record as many takes as they want to get it right, and if they never get it right they can use auto-tune and various patches to correct the fuck-ups that they were too lazy to correct themselves.
+I am not opposed to recording software and I appreciate its democratizing influence; I have also given several positive reviews to heavily electronic records.
+Too often, though, recording software serves as the wizard’s curtain, and behind it you find people who haven’t bothered to make the effort to learn how to play.